ALPINIST: Axion-Like Particles In Numerous Interactions Simulated and Tabulated: ALP production

-In the presence of such a mixing it is possible to produce an ALP instead of the meson $P$ via SM processes in a small fraction of cases proportional to $|\theta_{aP}|^2$.\footnote{We note that in our approximation no interference effects are taken into account, such that the results depend on each mixing angle separately.} The corresponding differential yield can be written as
+In the presence of such a mixing it is possible to produce an ALP instead of the meson $P$ via SM processes in a small fraction of cases proportional to $|\theta_{aP}|^2$.
+The corresponding differential yield can be written as

 where $\mathrm{d}^2N_P/\mathrm{d}\theta_P \mathrm{d}E_P$ denotes the differential yield of the meson $P$.
 To consider ALP masses up to $3\,\mathrm{GeV}$ and capture the suppression of ALP production for $m_a \gg m_P$, we follow Ref.~\cite{Aloni:2018vki} and include the vector meson dominance (VMD) form factor